sebgoa/cloudstack-books/en/book.markdown

-jclouds is a Java wrapper for many Cloud Providers APIs, it used in a large number of Cloud application to access providers that do not offer a standard APIs. jclouds-cli is the command line interface to jclouds and in PRODUCT terminology could be seen as an equivalent to CloudMonkey.
+jclouds is a Java wrapper for many Cloud Providers APIs, it used in a large number of Cloud application to access providers that do not offer a standard APIs. jclouds-cli is the command line interface to jclouds and in CloudStack terminology could be seen as an equivalent to CloudMonkey.

-However CloudMonkey covers the entire PRODUCT API and jclouds-cli does not.
+However CloudMonkey covers the entire CloudStack API and jclouds-cli does not.
 Management of virtual machines, blobstore (i.e S3 like) and configuration management via chef are the main features.